Crisp-Casper/termux-install/README.md

-# just run this command for termux to be set up
+# just run this for termux to be set up
 ```sh
 termux-change-repo
 pkg upgrade -y